telefonicaid/fiware-orion/doc/manuals/devel/jsonParse.md

 } ParseData;
 ```

-For example, parsing of an NGSI10 query operates on `ParseData::qcr` which is of the type `QueryContextData`. `QueryContextData` is its turn contains an instance of `QueryContextRequest` which is where the result of the parse is stored.
-But, as help variables are needed during their parse, these "XxxData structs" are used and they contain the output instance (`QueryContextRequest` in the case of `QueryContextData`) **and** the help variables needed for the parsing of a `QueryContextRequest`:
+For example, parsing of an NGSI10 query operates on `ParseData::qcr` which is of the type `QueryContextData`. `QueryContextData` in its turn contains an instance of `QueryContextRequest` which is where the result of the parse is stored.
+But, as help variables are needed during the parse, these "XxxData structs" are used and they contain the output instance (`QueryContextRequest` in the case of `QueryContextData`) **and** the help variables needed for the parsing of a `QueryContextRequest`:

 ```
 struct QueryContextData